culturecode/stagehand/Readme.md

 It is possible that other filter prepended could be inserted so that they run before the connection is made, so be aware of insertion order when prepending filters.

+- If the host app has some sort of undelete system where a record is actually deleted from the database and restored by inserting them back into the table with the same id, there could be bugs.
+The checklist compacts entries by preferring delete entries over all others, so the re-insertion entry will be masked by any unsynced delete entry.
+When the entries are synced, the re-insertion entry will be erased because the delete entry is assumed to represent the current state of that record.

 ## TODO
 Override create_table migration to require the user to decide stagehand/no stagehand